Created as part of my MFA thesis

-1. This video was included in "Pushing Paper," a juried exhibition at the Indianapolis Art Center.
+This video was selected for "Pushing Paper," a juried exhibition at the Indianapolis Art Center.
 (On view February 8-April 10, 2019)

 A Little Called Pauline comes from Gertrude Stein’s 1914 poetry book, Tender Buttons.
-In this visual portrayal of the poem, I wanted to highlight repetition to reveal logic and cohesiveness in seemingly disjointed language.
+This visual portrayal of the poem highlights repetition to reveal logic and cohesiveness in seemingly disjointed language.

-This project consisted of a book (to be dissected), a video (of the choreographed dissection), and a site-specific installation of the video using projection and paper scraps.
+This project consisted of a book (to be dissected), a video (of the choreographed dissection), and a site-specific installation in my thesis show using projection and paper scraps.